gabriel-azion/vulcan-cli-bpost/cli-vulcan-polyfills-EN.md

 # Next-Level Edge Deployment: Embracing Node.js Polyfills (1)
-# Unlock Effortless Edge Deployment with Vulcan and Node.js Polyfills (3)
+# Unlock Effortless Edge Deployment with Vulcan and Node.js Polyfills // my favorite option includes good keywords
 # Better deploying experience for web frameworks at the edge

+# "Improving Deployment Experience with Vulcan: Edge Computing for Web Frameworks".

 As developers, we are all familiar with the accelerated, ever-changing world of web frameworks.
 Sometimes, it can be confusing as excelling at using a specific framework requires a deeper understanding that goes beyond just knowing the programming language.
 One of the significant obstacles faced is configuring the project to run smoothly on different environments.